 Research Participants Needed

-Current Project: “The Role of Visual Arts in Hurricane Recovery”
+Current Project: “Mapping the Visual Arts in Hurricane Recovery”

 CALL FOR ART

-We are currently seeking submissions of visual artworks created as a response to hurricanes which impacted the United States to be included in the Post Hurricane Art Network.
-This educational repository seeks to center the voices of those who live in hurricane-impacted communities by showcasing either 1.) professionally made art, shown or highlighted by a museum or gallery or created as a commission, 2.) personal art created for self-expression or disaster processing or 3.) socially created art through community arts engagement.
+We are currently seeking submissions of visual artworks created as a response to hurricanes which impacted the United States to be included in the project “Mapping the Visual Arts in Hurricane Recovery.”
+This educational repository seeks to center the voices of those who live in hurricane-impacted communities by showcasing either 1.) professionally made art, shown or highlighted by a museum or gallery or created as a commission, 2.) personal art created for self-expression or disaster processing or 3.) socially-created art through community arts engagement.
 The goal of creating this online space is to highlight the personal histories of those impacted by disasters, foster connection amongst hurricane-impacted people, aid in the development of relevant arts programming for communities impacted by natural disasters, and increase understanding of the complex ways people experience recovery.

-The submitted image will appear in an online database as part of an interactive story map, created with ArcGIS software, and include your artist statement or an article of your choosing about the work, with the option to link to your professional website.
-The website will be live by December 2025.
-This is a scholarly undertaking that will be highlighted within dissertation work for educational and nonprofit purposes only, being completed as part of DMH program in Medical and Health Humanities at Drew University.
-In addition to the educational repository, your submitted image may be published in the library's institutional repository and linked within the catalog.
+The submitted image will appear in an online database as part of an interactive story map, created with ArcGIS software, and include a short artist statement or an article of your choosing about the work, with the option to link to your professional website.
+The estimated goal of completion for this project is December 2025.
+This is a scholarly undertaking that will be highlighted within the Post Disaster Art Network portal and in academic work for educational and nonprofit purposes only.

 Please click the button below for further information and to upload your submission online: